2000 Summer Paralympics: Lack of host broadcaster

 Which according to Steadward, the lack of a host broadcaster "could turn the Games coverage a difficult matter and could alienate the interest of audiences around the world.
 "Without a host broadcaster, interested television networks will have to send their own crews or pay local crews to generate footage and cover a limited range of events, which would be a much more expensive and laborious task."

-Between 1996 and 1999, SPOC had been negotiating host broadcaster duties with Channel 7 and the other free-to-air Australian broadcasters in the hope of securing a deal to act as host broadcaster and domestic partner during the Games, but had so far been unable to secure a deal or meet several self-imposed deadlines.
-For Steadward, this was a latent preoccupation "The lack of broadcasters would greatly reduce the amount of local and international coverage of the Paralympic Games and would frustrate one of the main objectives of holding the event", said Steadward in the same press conference.
+Between 1996 and 1999, SPOC had been negotiating host broadcaster duties with Channel 7 and the other free-to-air Australian broadcasters in the hope of securing a deal to act as host broadcaster and domestic partner during the games, but had so far been unable to secure a deal or meet several self-imposed deadlines.
+For Steadward, this was a latent preoccupation "The lack of broadcasters would greatly reduce the number of local and international coverage of the Paralympic Games and would frustrate one of the main objectives of holding the event", said Steadward in the same press conference.
 "The problem was not only making sure Australians got the chance to see their Paralympic athletes on television".
-"It's one thing to make sure Australians are fully cognisant of what's happening to their athletes, but the French, Germans, Swedes and the Canadians and many other countries are interested in sending back a feed on what's happening to their athletes as well, and it's in our best interests that we do have that television information.
+"It is one thing to make sure Australians are fully cognisant of what's happening to their athletes, but the French, Germans, Swedes and the Canadians and many other countries are interested in sending back a feed on what's happening to their athletes as well, and it is in our best interests that we do have that television information.
 Dr Steadward also said "that the problem was not new and that the lack of sponsors for the Paralympics was making it difficult for organisers to find the funds to pay a network to act as host broadcaster.
 This could cost between $5 million and $10 million".
 However, he said he was "very, very pleased" with Sydney's preparations.
 "There are no problems from our point of view," he said.
 He was also surprised by the level of excellence seen in Sydney and praised the cooperation between SOCOG and SPOC, prophesying what could happen from then on in the next editions, such as the unification of the organisation of the two events, as Salt Lake City was doing for the 2002 Winter Games and Athens, which was already preparing in the same way for 2004.
-"I couldn't be happier.
-I haven't seen better cooperation between the organising committee and the IPC.
+"I could not be happier.
+I have not seen better cooperation between the organising committee and the IPC.
 I'm very pleased with that aspect."